Kieron Boyle, Chief Executive, Guy's and St Thomas' Charity

 For some families the huge pressures of just trying to get by can really limit the headspace to make healthy decisions.
 The most effective way to address obesity, therefore, is to change environments.

-Given that children from poorer backgrounds are nearly three times more likely to be obese than children from richer ones, halving childhood obesity doesn’t just mean reducing the deprivation gap.
+Given that children from poorer backgrounds are nearly three times more likely to be obese than children from richer ones, halving childhood obesity doesn’t just mean reducing the inequality gap.
 It means definitively closing it.
 That’s a bold and welcome statement, and indeed the focus of our own 10-year childhood obesity programme.

 The second is the framing of the issue, which is almost exclusively on making the easy choice the healthy choice.

 This is exactly the right way to go.
-All the evidence suggests that obesity is a normal response to abnormal environments, and that we need to be sympathetic to the effect of scarcity on decision making.
+All the evidence suggests that obesity is a normal response to abnormal environments, and that we need to be sympathetic to the effect of scarcity on decision-making.
 For some families the huge pressures of just trying to get by can really limit the headspace to make healthy decisions.
 The most effective way to address obesity, therefore, is to change environments.
 This requires activity from businesses, local authorities, schools, shops and people themselves – all of which are given clear jobs to do in the strategy.

 The third is the focus on the local.
 Childhood obesity is a national problem, but it would be a mistake to think all the answers lie there too.